Thank you for your service

 • Would you like an outdoor ceremony or indoor ceremony?

-• Do you want a large event that includes all your family and friends, or an intimate affair with just a few?
+• Do you want a large event that includes all your family and friends?
+Or, do you prefer an intimate affair with just a few?

-• How many people (if any) you want to be in your wedding party;
+• How many people (if any) do you want to be in your wedding party?

 • Do you want any readings or music before or during the ceremony?
 These add to the feel, without adding to the length of your ceremony